-- Assisting in the identification of individuals, coworkers, and others who may be having problems related to opioid abuse. - Dispensing and administering naloxone, and training at-risk patients to selfadminister naloxone. - Working with local school districts to provide programming and encourage peer interventions as well as opportunities for counseling with the pharmacist on options for treatment.
+- Assisting in the identification of individuals, coworkers, and others who may be having problems related to opioid abuse. - Dispensing and administering naloxone, and training caregivers to administer and atrisk patients to self-administer naloxone. - Working with local school districts to provide programming and encourage peer interventions as well as opportunities for counseling with the pharmacist on options for treatment.